Troop214-Raleigh/Troop-214-Raleigh/README.md

 Install the GitHub pull requests extension following this guide https://code.visualstudio.com/docs/editor/github

+## Create a ssh key

+Follow the instructions here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

+Then add the key to your github profile following this guide: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

+Test your connection following this guide: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection

 ## Clone this repository

-Clone this repository to your local computer by following these instructions in the "Setting up a repository" section.
-Use this URL instead of the one provided: https://github.com/Troop214-Raleigh/website.git
+Clone this repository to your local computer by [following these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Do not use "https", use the "ssh" instructions instead.
+Use this URL to clone instead of the one provided: https://github.com/Troop214-Raleigh/website.git

 ## Create changes